Piyushraj2510/-Real-Time-Driver-Monitoring-AI-Based-Drowsiness-Detection-Alerting-/README.md

 # Real-Time-Driver-Monitoring-AI-Based-Drowsiness-Detection And Alerting
-Final year project using computer vision to Detect Driver Drowsiness
+Final year project using computer vision to Detect Driver Drowsiness based Mediapipe